DucManhPhan/DucManhPhan.github.io/_posts/2019-01-09-Annotations-in-java.md

     And ```@Controller``` is simply a specialization of the ```@Component``` class and allows implementation classes to be auto-detected through the classpath scanning.

+    In typical Spring MVC application, ```@Controller``` classes are responsible for preparing a model map with data and selecting a view to be rendered.
+This model map allows for the complete abstraction of the view technology and, in the case of Thymeleaf, it is transformed into a Thymeleaf context object (part of the Thymeleaf template execution context) that makes all the defined variables available to expressions executed in templates.

 - ```@RequestMapping(value="/", method=RequestMethod.GET)``` annotation

     When a controller receives the requests with the specific path, it will route to the method that is determined by the ```@RequestMapping``` annotation.